 Does Pfizer pay dividends?

-Yes, Pfizer pays a dividend – with a dividend yield above 4%.
+Yes, Pfizer pays a dividend – with a dividend yield slightly below 4%.

 Which vaccines are currently available in the US?

-Pfizer’s and Moderna’s COVID-19 vaccines are currently the only two available in the U.S.
+Pfizer, Moderna, and Johnson & Johnson’s COVID-19 vaccines are currently the only three available in the U.S.

 Which companies are working on a COVID-19 vaccine?